TMCSF ESTABLISHED 1998

 Human Rights Covenants

 Civil liberties are attributable to all individuals.
 The Universal Declaration of Human Rights (UDHR), and The International Covenant on Civil and Political Rights (ICCPR) are examples of civil liberties covenants.
-Markedly, The International Covenant on Economic, Social, and Cultural Rights (ICESCR) is another example of a covenant that can guide and establish checks and balances.
+Markedly, The International Covenant on Economic, Social, and Cultural Rights (ICESCR) is another example of a covenant.
+Charters can guide and establish checks and balances against arbitrary and unlawful conduct.
 Furthermore, the ICCPR and the ICESCR covenants include a range of international equality aspects regarding income, security, and work.

 What are Human Rights?